SeekerRook/CaprineNotifications/README.md

 # TODO
 - [ ] Remove Comments
 - [ ] use  /tmp or other existing folder instead of ~/tmp
+- [ ] Open Caprine on Notification click
 - [ ] Test on other DEs